 Prepare for Trial & Go to Court – North Carolina

-We encourage you to email your processor and/or attorney with any questions and all pertinent information well before court, so that they may prepare your case thoroughly.
+We encourage you to utilize our contact form to send your processor and/or attorney with any questions and all pertinent information well before court, so that they may prepare your case thoroughly.
 This is especially important if you know that the tenant has issues that they intend to bring up in court.

 In order to ensure that all of your cases are handled properly and to reduce the risk of errors, please direct all correspondence regarding your cases to our office.
 Please do not contact the Court or our eviction software partner regarding your cases.
 The only exception to this is when you are contacting the Sheriff to schedule the lockout, but that is only after the Writ has been filed with the Clerk and properly served.

 Likewise, the Court should not contact you since you are represented by counsel.
 If the Clerk of Court or the Magistrate contacts you, however, please respectfully redirect them to our Firm.

 We are here for you and will do everything needed to help you successfully file and process your evictions.
 Please be sure to communicate with us so that we can do our job most effectively for you.

 Day of Court

 On the day of court, your attorney will meet you at the Courthouse.
 You will need to be on time and you will need to bring the tenant’s entire file containing a current lease, most up-to-date ledger, and all correspondence between your company and the resident.
 You’ll want to dress professionally and remember that the attorney will take care of everything and guide you through the process.